Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 3. Write down and check your fluid measurements

 When mixing DIY E-Liquid, you have to be careful to make sure that your ratios are right.
-A few minutes of double-checking your measurements, just by writing them down on paper, will save you from adding the wrong amount of PG, VG, flavour or nicotine.
-It’s also really helpful if you’re experimenting with different flavour profiles, because you can keep a log of what tasted good and what didn’t.
+Double-checking your measurements of PG, VG, flavour or nicotine, and write down everything you do as you go.
+Making notes is useful if you’re experimenting with different flavour profiles, because you can keep a log of what tasted good and what didn’t.
 Most flavour concentrates will specify the percentage of flavour to base mix … they may also tell you what VG/PG base mix you should be mixing into.

 4. Mix together your base, flavour and nicotine